• Skip to primary navigation

 Course Appetizer, Main Course, side

-Keyword nicoise salad recipe, salad with broiled salmon, sweet potato salad
+Keyword healthy, nicoise salad recipe, quick, roasted, salad with broiled salmon, seafood, sweet potato salad

 Prep Time 15 minutes